-Bryson DeChambeau overpowered and out-thought the field at Winged Foot for a dominant first Major victory in the US Open.
+Bryson DeChambeau distance drew headlines again as the US Open champion powered his way to his eighth PGA Tour victory at the Arnold Palmer Invitational.
 But, as our columnist Andrew Cotter muses here, golf must always be a game of skill over power.

 Tam Arte Quam Marte...
 I do like to start off with a bit of Latin – it creates an air of intelligence where none might actually exist.
 A ploy not unknown in UK politics.